 The 5 stages of palliative care aim to improve the quality of life of patients with chronic or terminal diseases.
-This type of care focuses on managing the condition’s symptoms along with specific treatments intended to cure the illness.
+This type of care focuses on managing the symptoms of the illness along with providing specific treatments intended to cure or prevent the progression of the disease.

 But above all, palliative care aims to honor one’s wishes and individual needs regarding their medical care.
 Learn more about palliative care and its five stages by reading our in-depth discussion below.